Canada and Denmark divide small Arctic island, ending ownership dispute

 By Nikolaj Skydsgaard

-COPENHAGEN, June 14 (Reuters) - Denmark and Canada will divide the small, uninhabited island in the Arctic known as Hans Island, ending an almost 50-year long ownership spat, in a largely symbolic act of diplomacy designed to avoid tensions in the high North.
+COPENHAGEN, June 14 (Reuters) - Denmark and Canada will divide small, uninhabited Hans Island in the Arctic, eding an almost 50-year ownership spat, in a largely symbolic act of diplomacy designed to avoid tensions in the high North.

 Greenland is an autonomous territory within the Kingdom of Denmark.
 It leaves Copenhagen to manage certain policy areas, including foreign and security policy.